 Yes, any child may play up ONE grade.
 We do not allow children to play down.
-Please register your child for the program they qualify for, then email the League Administrator at
+Please register your child for the program they qualify for, then send an email to

 with your request to play up.
 Requests must be received prior to September 30 for winter and prior to May 31 for summer.
 Your child’s registration will be transferred to the requested grade division.
 The Summer League request to play up deadline coincides with the last day of open registration for the summer league.
 Please do not misrepresent your child's age in order to force registration in a different division.

 What exactly does “Recreational” basketball in GBA mean?

 Gainesville Basketball Association has offered recreational basketball for both boys and girls in the area since 1992.
 "Recreational" basketball is best described as moderately competitive basketball.
 All registered children are placed on a team within their respective age and gender bracket.
 Players on each team will vary in skill level.

 How do I sign up for GBA "Recreational" Basketball?

 What is the cost to register and play GBA "Recreational" Basketball?

 The Winter 2017-18 registration fee for GBA "recreational" basketball is $155.
 A second player from the same family will receive a reduced fee of $15 and three (or more) children from the same family will receive a further reduced fee of $20 per player.
 Winter registration fees cover the cost of the league, referee costs, gym space rental, and uniforms.
 At the conclusion of the season, every player will receive a medal or t-shirt for his/her participation.
 Teams advancing through the post-season tournament will receive championship and finalist trophies.
 The Summer registration fee is $140 with sibling discounts of $10, and exclude tournament and trophies.
 New uniforms will be provided to those who require them during the summer season however, players who reuse their Winter Rec uniform are eligible for a $15 discount.

 What is the Refund policy?